eliasbenb/PlexAniBridge/docs/mappings/mappings-querying-language.md

 The querying language supports a wide range of operators to build flexible and complex queries.
 The web UI includes a search bar with query suggestions to help you construct valid queries.

+**Escaping Reserved Characters:** Certain characters have special meanings in the querying language (e.g., commas, parentheses).
+To include these characters as literal values, wrap the value in double quotes.
+E.g. `foo:"bar,baz"` treats `bar,baz` as a single literal value rather than a list of two values.

 ### Search Terms

 - **Fielded search:** `foo:bar` → Search for `bar` in field `foo`